ArtiPedia/blog-v3/_posts/2017-03-15-speed-up-jekyll-build.md

 ## Conclusion
-When compared to Hugo or Gatsby, Jekyll is nowhere close to their build speeds.
+When compared to Hugo or Gatsby, Jekyll build speed is really slow.
 But it is changing.
 Jekyll is making leaps in decreasing build time.
 Until then I hope these hotfixes will help you stick to Jekyll and not switch to other platforms.

-If you have a better way to decrease build time, then please suggest it in the comment section.
+If you have a better way to increase jekyll build speed, then please suggest it in the comment section.
 Also, watch this video of Parker explaining the new features in Jekyll 3.4, Incremental build, Liquid Profiler etc..

 <iframe class="video" src="https://www.youtube.com/embed/sPZK8w55cBQ?rel=0" frameborder="0" allowfullscreen></iframe>